Sound Forge Pro Reviews& Product Details

 Audio Cleaning Lab

 This standalone program is officially named “Sound Forge Audio Cleaning Lab,” but there is no apparent information on which Sound Forge version includes it.
-In any case, the purpose is to restore audio files, which includes de-clicking, de-hissing, and so on.
-The stated purpose on the official website is the transfer of audio from tapes and vinyl records to a digital format without loss of quality.
+In any case, the purpose is to restore audio files, including de-clicking, de-hissing, etc. The official website’s stated purpose is transferring audio from tapes and vinyl records to a digital format without losing quality.